charlotteprevost/git-github-lab/github-lab-answers.md

 "Commit 3 - The 3rd set of GIT homework answers are complete".

 <!-- Give an example for when you would use git merge and give an example for when it would be better to submit a pull request to have your branch merged -->
+When working alone one can use git merge.
+When working with other people it might be best to consult with them about the changes that might be made, hence a pull request for a branch merge (don't want to start rearranging the house before talking to the housemates).

 <!-- What command do you use to send all of the work that you've done locally to your remote repository? -->
+git push <gitHubRemote> <branchName>

 🔴 ** Commit your work.**
 The commit message should read:
 "Commit 4 - The 4th set of GIT homework answers are complete".